Utica Saint Patrick's Day Parade: Today

 Today, the parade is organized and run by the Committee of The Great American Irish Festival.
 The parade is led by its Grand Marshal, who was chosen by the parade committee as a person of “great Irish pride and moral standing.”
 The route starts at the circle known as Oneida Square, and continues down Genesee Street past historic buildings such as the Munson Williams Proctor Arts Institute, and the Utica Public Library.
 Continuing down the street the paraders stop in front of the historic Stanley Theater where the grandstand sits, and where the Mayor, city councilmen, and other important city figures sit with all the Grand Marshals of years past.
 The paraders dance their jig, sing their songs, or play their instruments.
 After their stop in front of the grandstand, they continue down to Lafayette Street to the Hotel Utica, and the end of the parade.

 The 2017 parade was delayed until March 25 due to the weather.
-Since 2020, the COVID-19 pandemic caused it to go on hiatus.
+From 2020 to 2021, the COVID-19 pandemic caused it to go on hiatus.